 - Module 7: Standard Three Images & Text – This is a great spot to talk about other features or benefits of your product

-I like this layout because the images and text flow well.
-It’s easy-to-read and doesn’t look crowded — especially if you have a lot of features & benefits to talk about.
+I like this layout because the images and text flow well; it’s easy-to-read and doesn’t look crowded, especially if you have a lot of features and benefits to talk about.
 Of course, this is just my preference, you can do whatever looks best for your brand.

-You can choose a right side image, 4-image quadrant, multi-image module, etc. Customize however you’d like!
+You can choose a right side image, four-image quadrant, multi-image module, and more.
+Customize however you’d like!

 Note: The comparison chart is great if you have other products in your brand.
 The best part is, you can link directly to those product listings.